-"Hands-on" involvement in humanitarian and/ or service oriented projects.
+"Hands-on" involvement in humanitarian and/ or service oriented projects in an on-site work environment.
 Work initiated by students requires prior approval of faculty.
 Graded on S/U basis.
 May be repeated for up to 6 credits.

 Cooperative Work Experience